Mastodon-DE/joinmastodon/README.md

 # Join-Mastodon.de

-The landing page for the Mastodon instance https://mastodon.de!
+The landing page for the Mastodon instance [mastodon.de](https://mastodon.de)!

+For a live version of this repository check here: https://join-mastodon.de!

 ## Installation